 While Sharing our own Experience, Strength, and Hope can sometimes be triggering or upsetting to some members, we do not restrict any sharing on this basis.
 No one is guaranteed a space free of uncomfortable, traumatic or unpleasant truths as they relate to staying sober and helping others to achieve sobriety, however, our common welfare must always come first.

 A.A. membership does not include having to tolerate sexual harassment, threats of violence, financial coercion, or bullying.
 Nor is pressuring A.A. members into a particular point of view or belief relating to medications, religion and other outside issues acceptable.
-No one should have to tolerate racial, sexual orientation, gender identity, age or other discrimination when they seek help from A.A.
+No one should have to tolerate racial, sexual orientation, gender identity, age or other form of discrimination when they seek help from A.A.

 This includes pejorative statements based on any person or group's actual or perceived: Age, Ancestry, Citizenship or immigration status, Color, Creed, Disability, Gender identity, Marital status, National Origin, Parental status, Political ideology, Race, Religion, Sex, Sexual orientation, Caste, or any other legally protected class.